asjadnaqvi/The-Stata-Guide/README.md

 But if you want to support the content creation, then you can:

 (a) become a member on [Medium](https://medium.com) and subscribe and read the guides.
-This also gives you access to a lot of other awesome content as well.
+This gives you access to a lot of other awesome content as well.

 or